Wicked Witch of the West: In Baum's books

-Personality
+Personality and characterization

-The Witch did not carry a broom in the novel, but rather an umbrella, which she uses on one occasion to strike Dorothy's dog Toto.
-Her nature is a volatile and yet somewhat cowardly one.
+In the 1939 film, the Witch is iconic for her green skin, pointed hat, broom, boisterous, dramatic (yet nasty) personality, and cackle; in the books, her personality is somewhat more subtle: she is not as overtly sadistic, she is not as antagonistic to Dorothy and only becomes so once she sees Dorothy has intruded on her land, and her appearance is described very differently.
+In the novel, she also does not carry a broom, but rather an umbrella, which she uses on one occasion to strike Dorothy's dog Toto.
+Her nature is a volatile and yet somewhat cowardly one when compared to the film version.
 Despite her immense power, she avoids face-to-face contact with her enemies, and is frightened of Dorothy at first when she sees the girl wearing the Silver Shoes.
 She is also afraid of the dark in Baum's original story for reasons unknown.
 For that reason, the Witch never tried to steal the Silver Shoes while Dorothy was sleeping.
 Despite her fear of water and the dark, the Wicked Witch of the West was one of the most powerful witches in all of Oz.
 In ensuing Oz books, her power is described as having been so great that even Glinda the Good Witch of the South feared her.
+She was described as being so cruel that the blood in her body dried up and that when she was struck, she did not bleed.
+In the novel, she also owns slaves to do her bidding, a characterization which is kept in "The Wiz", in which she is much more dramatic than in the original film and forces her slaves to refer to her as beautiful.